 TSCTSF checks with the UDM if the UE is allowed to receive the time synchronization service requested by AF.

-The coverage area defines a spatial validity condition for the UE that is resolved at the TSCTSF.
-In order to do that, the TSCTSF discovers the AMF(s) serving the list of TA(s) that comprise the spatial validity using the NRF and subscribes to the discovered AMF(s) to receive notifications about presence of the UE in an Area of Interest events (as described in clause 5.3.4.4).
+The coverage area defines a spatial validity condition for the targeted UE(s) that is resolved at the TSCTSF.
+In order to do that, the TSCTSF discovers the AMF(s) serving the list of TA(s) that comprise the spatial validity using Nnrf_NFDiscovery_Request service from the NRF.
+Subsequently, the TSCTSF subscribes to the discovered AMF(s) to receive notifications about presence of any UE in an Area of Interest events (as described in clause 5.3.4.4).
 An Area of Interest (AoI) for each AMF is represented by a list of TA(s), wherein the Area of Interest is identical to the requested coverage area.
+Beside an AoI in its subscription to the AMF(s), the TSCTSF may also include the event filters specified in clause 5.3.4.4 to instruct the event reporting signaling in the 5GC.

 Based on the outcome provided by the AMF about the UE's presence in the AoI, the TSCTSF determines if the time synchronization service is activated or deactivated.